Risk of estimators for Sobol' sensitivity indices based on metamodels: Risk of Sobol' indices estimation

 \end{theorem}

-Note that, as Sobol indices are limited, we do not need to truncate large values of the approximation additionally.
+Note that, as Sobol' indices are bounded, we do not need to truncate large values of the approximation additionally.
 Besides, the previous result does not require a maximum absolute value of the function.

 Consider a noiseless case. \begin{corollary} Under the assumption of Theorem~\ref{th: si_mse_ls_noise} and provided noiseless observations i.e. $\sigma^2 = 0$, it holds

 \end{corollary}

 We have the following sufficient conditions for indices convergence in the mean square sense. \begin{corollary} Under the assumptions of Theorem~\ref{th: si_mse_ls_noise} (except Condition~\ref{cond: ls_K_N_bound}), suppose additionally $\lim_{N \to \infty} \|e_{N}\|_{\mu} = 0$.
 Let $N = N(n)$,